|Lesson 6|| Hash clusters |

 When should you use a hash cluster?

-A cluster contains all the data for a specific value of the cluster key in a limited number of data blocks.
-You may have data that is appropriate for a cluster, but whose cluster key has an unequal distribution of values.
 This would result in the data for some key values being much larger than others, which would in turn force you to size the cluster to accommodate the largest sets of rows, which would waste space for the smaller sets of rows.
 In this case, you might use a hash cluster to force a more even distribution of rows and still get the advantages of a cluster.
 The next lesson explores how to create and size a hash cluster.